 There are many different ways to use Instagram Stories.
 From promoting new blog posts to sharing new features and more, Stories are a great way to engage with your audience without having to be as polished as your feed.

-However, when it comes to your Instagram Story graphics, you still want to ensure you’re putting together visually appealing designs that make your audience want to tune in.
+While Instagram Stories, which disappear after 24 hours, do lend themselves to more in-the-moment, behind-the-scenes content than your feed, you still want to ensure you’re putting together visually appealing designs that make your audience want to tune in.

 A great way to get started is by using a storyboard to fully plan out your story before you even start on the design.

-If you’re wanting to promote a recent blog post, build a storyboard around several of your key tips or points that entice viewers to click through.
+If you want to promote a recent blog post, build a storyboard around several of your key tips or points that entice viewers to click through.
 Or you might put together a storyboard that showcases how to use your product or service.

 Think back to your coloring days in elementary school (or maybe just last Tuesday in your adult coloring book).
 Learning to stay within the lines is a big deal.